Our world-class hosted accommodation services are expanding. Visit New Zealand Homestay today!

 Quite the opposite!
 Curry, lasagne, and burgers can all be made vegetarian.
 There are many resources online to help prepare simple (or extravagant!) and yummy vegetarian foods.
 Check out these 40 Easy Vegetarian Meals for Beginners.

-All Halal food is spicy:
+All halal food is spicy:

 Halal food refers to food that is permissible according to Islamic law, and it does not necessarily mean that the food is spicy.
 The spiciness of a dish depends on the specific cuisine and personal preferences rather than whether it’s halal or not.